vispatster11/nebula-cluster/PIPELINE.md

 ## Troubleshooting Highlights

-- If Helm installs fail due to namespace mismatches, ensure `helm install --namespace <ns>` is used and templates do not hardcode `metadata.namespace`.
+- If Helm installs fail, ensure `helm install --namespace <ns>` is specified.
+All Helm templates are namespace-agnostic and will automatically use the namespace provided at install time via `--namespace` flag (defaults to current kubectl context namespace if not specified).
 - If k3d cluster creation fails in CI, verify the `rancher/k3s` image tag in `.github/workflows/integration-tests.yml` (we now use `rancher/k3s:v1.31.13-k3s1`).
+- Verify no duplicate template files exist in `wiki-chart/templates/` and that all templates properly reference `.Release.Namespace` for namespace configuration.

 ---